This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra cost for you!

 After receiving a facial Gua Sha treatment your facial muscles will appear more lifted, plump and volumized, skin will look toned, brightened, strengthened, sculpted and contours revitalized, fine lines and wrinkles will appear reduced.
 I always call this the Gua Sha glow!

 Q: This technique can be used on other parts of the body, right?

 A: Yes, it can be used all over the body.
 But you need to use a metal Gua Sha tool, such as the Body Restorer, as crystals don’t have a strong enough effect on the body.

 View this post on Instagram

-Body Gua Sha exponentially improves micro-circulation, as well as activating the release of beneficial antioxidants and enzymes like HO-1, and it stimulates Qi flow in your body.
+Body Gua Sha exponentially improves micro-circulation, as well as activating the release of beneficial antioxidants and enzymes like HO-1.
 It has also been shown in studies to have an anti-inflammatory effect on the body.

 Gua Sha has been used for thousands of years in China to treat a whole range of conditions from pain and fever to chronic cough and migraines.

 In addition, Gua Sha stimulates lymphatic drainage and firms the skin by breaking down stagnant fluid, drawing toxins to the surface and bringing fresh blood to the affected area.
 Gently encouraging the movement of lymphatic fluid (which can’t flow by itself) is great to reduce puffiness and congestion and help the body to clear excess waste and toxins.